-Ondas Networks' wireless networking products are applicable to a wide range of mission critical operations that require secure communications over large geographic areas.
-We provide wireless connectivity solutions enabling mission-critical Industrial Internet applications and services.
-We refer to these applications as the Mission-Critical Internet of Things (MC-IoT).
+Ondas Networks provides wireless connectivity solutions enabling mission-critical Industrial Internet applications and services.
+We refer to these applications as the Mission-Critical Internet of Things ("MC-IoT").
+The Company's wireless networking products are applicable to a wide range of MC-IoT applications which are most often located at the very edge of large industrial networks.
+We design, develop, manufacture, sell and support FullMAX, our patented, Software Defined Radio ("SDR") platform for secure, licensed, private, wide-area broadband networks.
+Our customers install FullMAX systems in order to upgrade and expand their legacy wide-area network ("WAN") infrastructure.

-We design, develop, manufacture, sell and support FullMAX, our multi-patented, state-of-the-art, point-to-multipoint, Software Defined Radio (SDR) platform for secure, licensed, private, wide-area broadband networks.
-Our customers purchase FullMAX system solutions to deploy wide-area intelligent networks (WANs) for smart grids, smart pipes, smart fields and other mission critical networks that need internet protocol connectivity.
-We sell our products and services globally through a direct sales force and value-added sales partners to critical infrastructure providers including electric and gas utilities, water and wastewater utilities, oil and gas producers and pipeline operators, and for other critical infrastructure applications in areas such as homeland security and defense, and transportation.
-In addition, in the second quarter of 2020, our FullMAX platform began to be deployed to provide command and control connectivity solutions for drones and unmanned aerial systems (UAS).
+We sell our products and services globally through a direct sales force and value-added sales partners to critical infrastructure providers including major rail operators, commercial and industrial drone operators, electric and gas utilities, water and wastewater utilities, oil and gas producers and pipeline operators, and for other critical infrastructure applications in areas such as homeland security and defense, and transportation.